Global Carbon Ratings

 It comprises of three tiers; sector group, sector and sub-sector.
 There are 6 sector groups, 14 sectors, and 42 sub-sectors.
 To learn more, see our full Sector Hierarchy Classification.

 To scale effectively, participants across the Voluntary Carbon Market need more information transparency, which is why we publish our ratings process in full.
-Here we try to cover any outstanding questions.
+Here we cover any outstanding questions.

 See our Products

 Access the world’s largest coverage of carbon credit ratings, data and analytics on our BeZero Carbon Markets platform and present our ratings on your platform through our API solution.